Irresistible Gluten Free Monster Cookies – Chewy and Buttery

 - Add M&M’s.
 Combine well.
 The Monster Cookie Dough will be sticky and thick!

-- Using a 1/4 cup spring-loaded cookie scoop, make 12 cookie dough balls.
+- Using a 1/4 cup spring-loaded cookie scoop, make 12 large cookie dough balls.
 Place on a cookie sheet lined with parchment paper or a silicon liner.
 Bake in the middle rack for 15 minutes until light golden brown.

 Tips for the Perfect Chewy Monster Cookies